 “Songwriting genius… Simply magnificent”

 – R2 magazine (UK)

 – Pure Mzine (Ireland)

 After a long partnership with with travelling folksters the Rubber Wellies, 2023 has seen Harry collaborating with a cast of old friends and new to complete his first solo album, Mucho Picnic.
 Scheduled for release on 2nd December, the record is cut with familiar craft while continuing to push personal boundaries and promises to be his most assured offering to date.
 New to this City, his latest single, was released on 4th November following on from Pigs in the Grass, in June 2023, and Bead Off a String in October 2022.

-To date he has released three albums of his own songs as Harry Bird and the Rubber Wellies: Long Way to Be Free (2009), The Bones on Black (2012) and the critically acclaimed Bricks and Feathers (2015) – voted #3 in Spain’s Top 10 national folk and americana albums of 2015 (Mondo Sonoro).
-He is currently recording a solo album due for release this year.
+Harry Bird and the Rubber Wellies releases are: Long Way to Be Free (2009), The Bones on Black (2012), Kettle of Silver (2013) and the critically acclaimed Bricks and Feathers (2015) – voted #3 in Spain’s Top 10 national folk and americana albums of 2015 (Mondo Sonoro).

 Harry has also co-read three Penguin audiobooks, singing with Gwyneth Herbert on: Ladybird Classic Nursery Rhymes Collection (2016), Ladybird Christmas Carol Treasury (2019) and Ladybird Lullabies: Songs for Bedtime (2020).

-Born in Cambridge and raised in Amman, Cairo and Edinburgh, he lived for 15 years in the Basque Country before moving back to Scotland and his current base on the west coast.
+Born in Cambridge and raised in Amman, Cairo and Edinburgh, he lived for 15 years in Bilbao before moving back to Scotland and his current base in Glasgow.